Three briefings before a crisis

 A third cloaked figure clenched a fist.
 “Chief Marshal, your words sound dangerously close to dereliction of your duty.”

 Harvey's frown cranked just a bit tighter.
 “On the contrary, reminding this council of harsh reality is one of the pillars of my duty, Councilor Miller.
 Particularly behind closed doors.
 And the harsh reality is that the Iron Council does not in fact sit in authority over all practitioners in North America.
 Conjurers on the southeastern coast from Virginia to Texas govern and educate themselves, and everyone in this room knows it.
-As do some of the First Nations practitioners, among others.
+As do some of the First Nations practitioners throughout the continent, among others.
 Our current laws on necromancy do not apply to them, whether we like it or not.”

 Smith's hood moved, but not before Miller opened their mouth again.
 “And should we charge you to enforce the will of the Council over all of our claimed territory?”